Forty Saints Monastery

 The Monastery of the Forty Saint Martyrs (Manastiri i 40 Shenjtorëve, Ιερά Μονή των Αγιών Σαράντα Μαρτύρων, Iera Moni ton Agion Saranta Martyron) is a ruined Eastern Orthodox monastery overlooking the coastal city of Sarandë in southern Albania.
 The monastery was erected during the 6th century AD and possibly became for at least one millennium the most important pilgrimage site in the Ionian Sea region.
 The name of the monastery (Agioi Saranta in Greek meaning Forty Saints) was transferred to the adjacent city of Onchesmos.
-During the Peoples Republic of Albania (1944-1991) the site was transformed into a military installation.
+During the People's Republic of Albania (1944-1991) the site was transformed into a military installation.
 Today only a part of the side walls of its basilica type church survive.

 History

 The monastery was probably founded during the reign of Byzantine Emperor Justinian (527–565 AD) and remained a shrine until the communist era in Albania (1944-1991).
 The complex of the monastery included the basilica church as well as hostels for pilgrims and other guests, underground chambers, holy water springs and crypts.
 In the underground rooms there were a total of forty small chapels, each dedicated to one of the Forty Martyrs of Sebaste who were martyred during the Early Christian period.
 During the High Middle Ages the name of the monastery was transferred to the nearby coastal city of Onchesmos.
 The later developed into the modern settlement of Sarandë.

 The monastery remained a major pilgrimage site until the 14th-15th centuries when it suffered repeated destruction due to the Ottoman conquest of the region.
 However, it attracted again renewed attention in the 18th-19th centuries.
 The basilica was abandoned and fell into ruins in early 20th century, but part of its high walls were still standing as seen in photographs dating from the early 1930s.
 The roofless church remained a place of annual religious celebrations on each 9 March.
 Additionally, a small number of monks appear to be active that time there.

 During World War II (1944) the monument witnessed devastating destruction and was reduced to shattered ruins: it was either destroyed by German artillery or Allied aircraft.
 In the 1950s it was demolished during the atheistic campaign launched by the authorities of the People's Republic of Albania.
 The site was transformed into a military base, a fact that prevented the preservation of the monument.
-It remained as such until the Albanian Civil War in 1997.
+It remained as such until the 1997 Albanian civil unrest.

 Much of the massive structure of the basilica has long been demolished today with only parts of its side walls still standing.
 However, it still retains some religious importance for the local Greek Orthodox population and pilgrims continue to leave flowers there.